dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 Monitoring and Logging
 ======================

-The application should log metrics, including problem IDs, timestamps, source, and timing information.
+The application should log metrics, including problem IDs, log-event timestamps and sources (e.g., modules, functions, and line numbers), and timing information (e.g., request and response timing, data upload, and time-to-solution for problems).

 A problem ID uniquely identifies each problem and can be used to track your submissions and troubleshoot issues.
 Logging as much metadata as is reasonably possible could help make troubleshooting easier.

 Consider building a dashboard to show important metrics, such as hybrid solver usage, to your stakeholders.